 The intensity of the local stress and strain state through the thickness of the cracked components has been evaluated by using the strain energy density (SED) averaged over a control volume embracing the crack tip.
 The SED has been considered as a parameter able to control fracture in some previous contributions and can easily take into account also coupled three-dimensional effects.
-Calculation of the SED shows that the position of the maximum SED is independent of plate thickness.
-Both for thin plates and for thick ones the maximum SED is close to the lateral surface, where the maximum intensity of the coupled mode II takes place.
+Calculation of the SED shows that the position of the maximum SED in the discs case is a function of the thickness.
+In the plates case instead the position of the maximum SED is independent of plate thickness, contrary to disc results.